Operations Manager Resume Examples (Text Format)

 - Manage hiring and expense budgets

-- Lead business analysis efforts to best manage attrition and ensure appropriate staffing for all shifts and high-volume holiday times
+- Lead business analysis efforts to best manage attrition and ensure adequate staffing for all shifts and holiday season

 Mark Robbins